illinois-ceesd/summer-reu-2021/README.md

 # CEESD Summer REU Tutorials

-These tutorials were prepared by N E Davis for the [Center for Exascale-Enabled Scramjet Design](https://ceesd.illinois.edu/).
-The program's design was inspired by the [Los Alamos National Laboratory Computational Physics Student Summer Workshop](https://www.lanl.gov/org/padwp/adx/computational-physics/summer-workshop/index.php).
+These tutorials are designed to acquaint computer science and engineering students with the physical and computational principles underlying [MIRGE-Com](https://github.com/illinois-ceesd/mirgecom), a software library developed by the [Center for Exascale-Enabled Scramjet Design](https://ceesd.illinois.edu/) for simulating scramjets on distributed systems.
+MIRGE-Com is written in Python; although I make oblique reference to other languages like C, only familiarity with Python is expected to complete these lessons.

 0. [The Physics of Scramjets](./0-physics.md)
   - Qualitative Behavior